yosefshalomtz/crackGlatnetBilling/README.md

-## Glatnet Billing Crack
+# Glatnet Billing Crack (C version)

-This project demonstrates the ability to bypass the Glatnet billing time counter.
+This project demonstrates the ability to bypass the Glatnet Billing time counter using C.

 ### Usage